-Article 11 Representation and Personnel
+Representation and Personnel

-- (1) For the operation of the agreed services on the specified route, the designated airline(s) of each Contracting Party shall have the right, on the reciprocal basis, to set up representation at the point(s) on the specified route within the territory of the other Contracting Party. - (2) The designated airline(s) of one Contracting Party shall have the right, in accordance with the laws and regulations relating to entry, residence and employment of the other Contracting Party, to bring in and maintain in the territory of the other Contracting Party their representatives and those of its own managerial, technical, operational and other specialist staff at managerial level who are required for the provisions of the agreed services, including third country nationals. - (3) The staff members of the representation of the designated airline(s) of each Contracting Party in the territory of the other Contracting Party shall be subject to the laws and regulations of the other Contracting Party. - (4) Each Contracting Party grants to the designated airlines of the other Contracting Party the right to engage in the sale of air transportation in its territory directly and, at the airlines' discretion, through its agents.
+- (1) For the operation of the agreed services on the specified route, the designated airline(s) of each Contracting Party shall have the right, on a reciprocal basis, to set up representation at the point(s) on the specified route within the territory of the other Contracting Party. - (2) The designated airline(s) of one Contracting Party shall have the right, subject to the approval of the relevant authorities of the other Contracting Party and in accordance with the laws and regulations relating to entry, residence and employment of the other Contracting Party, to bring in and maintain in the territory of the other Contracting Party their representatives and those of its own managerial, technical, operational and other specialist staff at managerial level who are required for the provisions of the agreed

+- (3) The staff members of the representation of the designated airline(s) of each Contracting Party in the territory of the other Contracting Party shall be subject to the laws and regulations of the other Contracting Party. - (4) Each Contracting Party grants to the designated airlines of the other Contracting Party the right to engage in the sale of air transportation in its territory directly and, at the airlines' discretion, through its agents.
 The designated airlines of each Contracting Party shall also have the right to sell such transportation, and any person shall be free to purchase such transportation, in the currencies of the other Contracting Party, or in freely convertible currencies in accordance with the provisions of the foreign exchange control regulations of that other Contracting Party.

-Article 12 Customs Duties and Taxation
+Customs Duties and Taxation